 We derive the following testable implications for markets that existing firms with overlapping ownership consider entering.
-First, for low levels of overlapping ownership, an increase in overlapping ownership will (i) increase entry if there is low market concentration, but (ii) it will decrease entry under high market concentration.
+First, for low levels of overlapping ownership, an increase in overlapping ownership will (i) increase (resp. decrease) entry if there is low (resp. high) market concentration.
 Second, for high levels of overlapping ownership, further increases in it will suppress entry.
 Thus, entry will either depend negatively on overlapping ownership or have an inverted-U relationship with it.
-Third, unless there are increasing returns to scale, an increase in the extent of overlapping ownership will increase the price.
+Third, unless there are IRS, an increase in the extent of overlapping ownership will increase prices.
 Fourth, increases in the entry cost can suppress entry more in industries with higher levels of overlapping ownership.
-Fifth, entry